AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
-holdofftelem = 0   ;Set to 1 to hold off.
+holdofftelem = 0                    ; set to 1 to hold off.
 Default is 0
 ```

 ### idrecording=
 The identifier message is stored in the node stanza using the `idrecording=` setting.
 It can be changed to a different call sign by changing the value to something different.
 The value can be either a morse code identification string (when prefixed with `|i`), or the name of a sound file containing a voice identification message.
-When using a sound file, the default path for the sound file is `/var/lib/asterisk/sounds`.
+When using a sound file, the default path for the sound file is `/usr/share/asterisk/sounds/en`.
 Example usages are as follows:

 Sample:

 ```
-idrecording = |iWB6NIL   ; Morse Code ID
+idrecording = |iWB6NIL              ; morse code ID
 ```

 or

 ```
-idrecording = /var/lib/asterisk/sounds/myid   ; Voice ID
+idrecording = myid                  ; voice ID, plays /usr/local/share/asterisk/sounds/myid.ulaw (or other valid extension)
 ```

+!!! note "File Extensions"
-**Note:** ID recording files must have extension gsm, ulaw, pcm, or wav.
+    ID recording files must have extension gsm, ulaw, pcm, or wav.
 The extension is **left off** when it is defined as the example shows above.
 File extensions are used by Asterisk to determine how to decode the file.
-All ID recording files should be sampled at 8KHz.
-See Recording Audio Files for more information (link pending).
+All ID recording files should be sampled at 8KHz mono.

+See [Sound Files](../adv-topics/soundfiles.md) for more information.

 ### idtalkover=
 The ID talkover message is stored in the node stanza using the `idtalkover=` setting.
 The purpose of `idtalkover` is to specify an *alternate* ID to use when the ID must be sent **over the top** of a user transmission.
 This can be a shorter voice ID or an ID in morse code.
 The value can be either a morse code identification string (when prefixed with `|i`), or the name of a sound file containing a voice identification message.
-When using a sound file, the default path for the sound file is `/var/lib/asterisk/sounds`.
+When using a sound file, the default path for the sound file is `/usr/share/asterisk/sounds/en`.
 Example usages are as follows:

 Sample:

 ```
-idtalkover = |iwa6zft/r   ; Morse Code ID
+idtalkover = |iwa6zft/r             ; morse code ID
 ```

 or

 ```
-idtalkover = /var/lib/asterisk/sounds/myid   ; Voice ID
+idrecording = shortid               ; voice ID, plays /usr/local/share/asterisk/sounds/shortid.ulaw (or other valid extension)
 ```

+!!! note "File Extensions"
-**Note:** ID recording files must have extension gsm,ulaw,pcm, or wav.
-The extension is left off when it is defined as the example shows above.
+    ID recording files must have extension gsm, ulaw, pcm, or wav.
+The extension is **left off** when it is defined as the example shows above.
 File extensions are used by Asterisk to determine how to decode the file.
-All ID recording files should be sampled at 8KHz.
-See Recording Audio Files for more information (link pending).
+All ID recording files should be sampled at 8KHz mono.

+See [Sound Files](../adv-topics/soundfiles.md) for more information.

 ### idtime=
 This option sets the ID interval time, in mS. It is optional.